GBuenaflor/01azure-aks-apimanagement/README.md

 terraform apply
 ```
 ----------------------------------------------------------
-### 2. Generate Lets Encrypt Certificate using certbot, use your Linux Ubuntu Machine
+### 2. Generate Lets Encrypt Certificate using certbot,and add new "TXT" record to Azure DNS Zone

 #### 2.1 install certbot